Nexusoft/nw-modules-documentation/developer-guide/nxs_package.json.md

 - Type: `string`
 - Constraints: must be a valid [semver](https://semver.org/) version

-The version of the [Nexus module specification](./nexus-module-specification) that this version of your module was built on.
+The version of the [Nexus Module Specifications](./nexus-module-specifications) that this version of your module was built on.

-If this `specVersion` is lower than the lowest Nexus Module Specification version that user's wallet supports, your module will be marked "invalid" and will not work.
+If this `specVersion` is lower than the lowest Spec version that user's wallet supports, your module will be marked "invalid" and will not work.

 ### `type`